KeremAR/Homelab-SharedLibrary/README.md

 The library intentionally does not allow Jenkinsfiles to override `dockerHost`.
 The build must use only the pod-local Docker daemon.

+Build output is archived with Jenkins' built-in `archiveArtifacts(...)` step.
+These image tar files are Jenkins build artifacts, not BuildKit artifacts.
+They are stored under Jenkins build history on `jenkins-home-pvc`.
+Retention is controlled from the Jenkinsfile with `buildDiscarder(...)`; in the current test setup only a small number of recent artifacts should remain.

 ### Image Manifest

-`images.txt` is the contract between build, scan, push, and deploy helpers.
+`images.txt` is a small manifest file written next to the tar archives.
+It is the contract between build, scan, push, and deploy library steps.

 Format: